-I set out to find a way to work in nature while of course having to consider the elements.
-How to overcome changing weather, the practical aspects of working on a canvas, managing materials, etc. After some research and sketching design ideas, the Treehouse Studio became more than a notion.
+the practical aspects of working on a canvas for long periods and managing materials.
+After some research and sketching design ideas, the Treehouse Studio became more than a notion.

-Starting with a computer based 3D model, I was looking to create a design that was open so light could govern, large enough to be able to visually comprehend large pieces, and practical where I could store materials and work year round, day and night.
+It was 20 years ago that the journey into the treetops began.
+Starting with a computer based 3D model, a design came to fruition that was open, awash with light and large enough to be able to visualize large pieces.
+It could also store materials and be a year round studio, day and night.

 5 months later, the Treehouse Studio was born.

-These experiences have altered my palette, caused me to reconsider the format of a painting and how it is experienced, and helps me capture more than a point in time, more of a flow of nature, a dynamic neo-naturalism.
+These experiences have altered the paintings, continually reevaluating the format of a painting and how it is experienced.
+They capture more than a point in time, they encompass the flow of nature, a dynamic neo-naturalism.